A Love for My Patients and Their Smiles

 - Member of Omicron Kappa Upsilon Dental Honor Society

 While an undergraduate and then a doctoral student, I pursued research, and received multiple grants from the National Institutes of Health, as well as a fellowship.
-I presented the research at conferences and published in peer-reviewed journals.
-I’d originally planned on going into dental research, but in my fourth year I found I loved working with patients so much that I decided to go into general practice.
+I presented my research at conferences and published in peer-reviewed journals.
+I’d originally planned on going into dental research, but in my fourth year, I found I loved working with patients so much that I decided to go into general practice.

 - American Dental Association